Football: Africa Cup Of Nations Tables - UrduPoint

 Football: Africa Cup Of Nations Tables

-Korhogo, (APP - UrduPoint / Pakistan Point News - 17th Jan, 2024) Africa Cup of Nations tables in the Ivory Coast on Tuesday (played, won, drawn, lost, goals for, goals against, points):
+Abidjan, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2024) Africa Cup of Nations tables on Friday (played, won, drawn, lost, goals for, goals against, points):

 Note: Group winners and runners-up and four highest ranked third-placed teams qualify for knockout stage